tuijalei/12-lead-ecg-classifier/README.md

 .
 ├── configs
 │   ├── data_splitting           # Yaml files considering a database-wise split and a stratified split
-│   ├── training                 # Yaml files considering the training phase │   └── predicting               # Yaml files considering the prediction and evaluation phase │
+│   ├── predicting               # Yaml files considering the prediction and evaluation phase │   └── training                 # Yaml files considering the training phase │
 ├── data
-│   ├── physionet_data           # The Physionet Challenge 2021 data
-│   ├── physionet_data_smoke     # Sample of The Physionet Challenge 2021 data for testing
+│   ├── physionet_data_smoke     # Sample of The Physionet Challenge 2021 data for smoke testing
-│   └── split_csvs               # Splits of data, either database-wise or stratified
+│   └── split_csvs               # Csv files of ECGs, either database-wise or stratified splitted
-│
-├── experiments                  # All the experiments saved │   ├── predictions_smoke          training: ROC curves, model and history
-│   │   ├──A0002.csv               prediction: predictions as csv files and history │   │   ├──A0003.csv
-│   │   ...
-│   ├── train_multiple_smoke
-│   │   ├── ROC_smoke0
-│   │   ├── ROC_smoke1
-│   │   ├── ROC_smoke2
-│   │   ├── smoke0.pth
-│   │   ├── smoke0_history.pickle
-│   │   ...
-│   ├── train_smoke
-│   │   ├── ROC_train_smoke
-│   │   ├── train_smoke.pth
-│   │   └── train_smoke_history.pickle
-│   ...
 │
 ├── notebooks                    # Jupyter notebooks for data exploration and │                                  information about the use of the repository